fossasia/open-event/DATABASE.md

 This document defines the schema used to store the data in the backend.
 The data could be stored in SQLite db file or just plain json files.
 This database will be directly modified only by the [orga-server](https://github.com/fossasia/open-event-orga-server).
 For the [orga-webclient](https://github.com/fossasia/open-event-orga-webclient), the server will provide access to this data over the defined [API](/API.md), to view/modify.

 ## Tables
 Following are the various tables, and details about their columns.
+Fields marked in **bold** cannot be empty, and must contain values.

 ### Event
 Basic information about the event.